-bloom on the Gulf of Alaska shelf is tied to the quantity and phasing of winter and early spring runoff because freshwater is the principal stratifying agent in the ACC in these seasons.
-Climate model predictions for this region (Intergovernmental Panel on Climate Change [IPCC, 2001]) and the GAK 1 time series show (Royer, 2005; Royer et al., 2006) that winters are becoming warmer and wetter over the Gulf.
-This suggests that the onset of the spring bloom will occur earlier in the year (Weingartner et al., 2003; Weingartner et al., 2005) as stratification develops earlier.
+Climate model predictions for this region (Intergovernmental Panel on Climate Change [IPCC, 2001]) indicate that winters will become warmer and wetter over the Gulf.
+Based on the GAK 1 time series this was the trend since the late 1970s (Royer, 2005; Royer et al., 2006; Janout et al., in prep.).
+If the IPCC predictions are correct, then we might expect that the onset of the spring bloom will occur earlier in the year (Weingartner et al., 2003; Weingartner et al., 2005) as stratification develops earlier.
 Such changes could alter the lower trophic structures in the Gulf of Alaska and/or create a mismatch in timing between the phytoplankton bloom and zooplankton hatch.
-Regardless of the mechanism, such changes could have substantial consequences for higher trophic components.
+Such changes could have substantial consequences for higher trophic components.